 Minor in Psychology

-UNLV students can earn a minor in psychology by completing courses on such topics as general psychology and methods of research, in addition to a minimum number of higher-level psychology courses in subjects like cognitive psychology, emotion and motivation, humanistic psychology, and small group behavior.
+UNLV students can earn a minor in psychology by completing courses on such topics as general psychology and methods of research, in addition to a minimum number of higher-level psychology courses in subjects like cognitive psychology, emotion and motivation, human neuropsychology, and social psychology.

 PhD in Clinical Psychology

 UNLV's clinical psychology program prepares students to undertake both scholarly research and professional practice in psychology.
 During the course of the program, students fulfill the requirements of a master's degree in psychology, which they may file for and be awarded.
-PhD candidates complete coursework in such subjects as the psychological assessment of children and adults, standardized clinical measurements, and the history of clinical psychology.
-In addition, the curriculum includes study in research methods, ethical issues, statistics, and a minimum number of credits in the realms of social, biological, affective, and cognitive behavior.
+PhD candidates complete coursework in such subjects as the psychological assessment of children and adults, psychopathology, and the history of clinical psychology.
+In addition, the curriculum includes study in research methods, ethical issues, statistics, and a minimum number of credits in the realms of social, biological, developmental, and cognitive behavior.

 Students also produce a thesis, take a comprehensive written test, and compose a dissertation; both the dissertation and the thesis are proposed and defended verbally.
 In their final three years in the program, students engage in supervised clinical practicums at professional facilities, and to complete the program, PhD candidates must additionally undergo a year-long internship at a site approved by the American Psychological Association.